 /// Region.
 The location the price quote was collected.
 Small file.

 /// Date.
 The date on which the price quote was collected.
 Date is recorded in many formats (dd/mm/yyyy, yyyy-mm-dd, etc) to make it compatible with different types of software.
 Small file.

-If you use the data and have comments on how to make it more useful, please get in touch.
+If you use the data and have comments on how to make it more useful, or if you need Stata files, item weights etc, please get in touch.